Run unit tests

-In the first case we will run unit tests before creating the application docker image, while in the second case we will run unit tests inside the application Docker image.
+In the first case, we run unit tests before creating the application docker image.
+In the second case, we run the unit tests inside the application Docker image.

 You can see the example project at https://github.com/codefreshdemo/cf-example-unit-test.
 The repository contains two applications (Python and Go) with their respective unit tests.

 You can play with it locally by using Docker commands to package the applications.

 Here is the whole pipeline:

 - Clones the source code through a Git clone step.

 - Runs unit test for the GO application using the Dockerhub image

 - Builds the Docker image for the Go application through a build step.

 - Builds the Docker image for the Python application.

 - Runs unit tests for the Python application using as runtime context the application image that was just created.